Liberty State Park

 Future Development

-Liberty State Park continues to evolve, with ongoing efforts to restore and improve its natural and recreational areas.
-Recent plans aim to remediate contaminated sections, enhance flood protection, and add new amenities while maintaining the park's commitment to free public access and environmental conservation.
+Liberty State Park isn't resting on its laurels.
+Ongoing efforts aim to restore contaminated sections, strengthen flood protections, and add new features - all while maintaining the park's commitment to free public access and environmental conservation.
+It's a significant green space on the New Jersey waterfront that continues to evolve.

 All Features & Facilities